Householder (Buddhism): Contemporary Buddhist householder practices

 Below common contemporary lay Buddhist practices are summarized.
 Some of these practices—such as taking Refuge and meditating—are common to all major schools.
 Other practices—such as taking the Eight Precepts or the Bodhisattva Vows—are not pan-Buddhist.

-Theravada practices
+Theravāda practices

-For Theravada Buddhists, the following are practiced on a daily and weekly basis:
+For Theravāda Buddhists, the following are practiced on a daily and weekly basis:

 Daily practice

 Paying Homage to the Triple Gem, taking Refuge in the Triple Gem, accepting the Five Precepts for Śīla (moral discipline) cultivation, reciting and contemplating on the Sutta for Bhāvanā (cultivation of the heart/mind), practice meditation to cultivate Sati (mindfulness), cultivating generosity by giving and sharing (Pali: dana).

 Special day practices

 (Uposatha, Vesakha Puja (Buddha Day), Asalha Puja (Dhamma Day) and Māgha Pūjā (Sangha Day)): accepting the Eight Precepts, listening to Buddhist sermons, studying and contemplating on the Pāli Canon, practice meditation, supporting and learning from the Sangha, visiting and supporting Buddhist monasteries.